Thanks for your recent generous donation to Educate Children and Fight Poverty in South Sudan.

 This project is still far away from completion, but the progress is good indeed.
 Building two classrooms in a year helps in completing the project in the end.
 In the next quarter a new field update be sent, so that you know what your contribution is helping from the ground.

-In the next quarter a new field update will be posted, so that you get to know what your contribution is helping to impact from the ground in Omilling.
+After a quarter a new field update be posted, so you get to know what impact your contribution is creating for the children you are helping.